Skip to content

 Background

 Pain usually results from stimuli that damage tissue or have the potential to damage tissue.
 Unrelieved pain can lead to unacceptable levels of stress and distress in animals, resulting in spurious or inconsistent experimental results.
-Numerous studies indicate that both laboratory animals and humans receive and process painful stimuli using similar mechanisms and thresholds of awareness.
-The maximum tolerance for pain varies between species and between individuals of the same species, including humans.
-Since it is disadvantageous for non-human animal species to display signs of pain (due to natural selection by predators), animals often do not show signs of pain (or show minimal atypical signs of pain).
-In accordance with these notions, Federal regulations in the U.S. Government Principles for the Utilization and Care of Vertebrate Animals Used in Testing, Research, and Training, state that “…minimization of discomfort, distress, and pain when consistent with good scientific practices, is imperative.
+Pain can be difficult to detect in many animals since it is disadvantageous for non-human animal species to display signs of pain (due to natural selection by predators), and humans may not recognize subtle changes in behavior indicative of pain.
+Federal regulations in the U.S. Government Principles for the Utilization and Care of Vertebrate Animals Used in Testing, Research, and Training, state that “…minimization of discomfort, distress, and pain when consistent with sound scientific practices, is imperative.
 Unless the contrary is established, investigators should consider that procedures that cause pain or distress in human beings may cause pain or distress in other animals.”
 Furthermore, the National Institutes of Health (NIH) state that “Procedures that may cause more than momentary or slight pain or distress to the animals will be performed with appropriate sedation, analgesia, or anesthesia, unless the procedure is justified for scientific reasons in writing by the investigator.”

 Policy

-Unless there is a scientific reason to the contrary, investigators must administer analgesics for procedures associated with more than momentary or slight pain in animals.
+Unless there is a scientific reason to the contrary and approved by the IACUC, investigators must administer analgesics for procedures associated with more than momentary or slight pain in animals.

 Indications for Use:

 Surgical or other procedures that cause pain in humans should be expected to cause pain in animals.
-In determining which procedures require post-operative analgesia, several factors should be considered, including:
+Consider the following when developing appropriate pre-, intra-, and post-operative analgesic plans.

 1. Invasiveness of the procedure: